Gavin Newsom: National profile

+Newsom has been widely considered a prominent figure in liberal American politics during the 2020s.
+In 2023, he launched Campaign for Democracy, a political action committee to take on "authoritarian leaders" in the U.S. It is thought to be a starting point for a possible 2028 presidential bid.
+By July 2024, Campaign for Democracy had raised $24 million for direct contributions to candidates and other spending.
+The group is not subject to contribution limits and can coordinate with Newsom as long as he is not a candidate for federal office.

 Many journalists and political analysts have mentioned Newsom as a presidential hopeful.
-According to a June 2023 poll by NewsNation, 22% of California voters wanted Newsom to enter the 2024 U.S. presidential election.
-In May 2023, Schwarzenegger said it was a "no-brainer" that Newsom would someday run for president.
-An April 2023 article published in The Hill by journalist Sharon Udasin also discussed the inevitability of a Newsom presidential run.
-In September 2022, Newsom said that he would not run for president in 2024, citing his "vulnerable" 2021 recall.
-After his 2022 reelection, he informed White House staff that he would not challenge Biden in the 2024 Democratic Party presidential primaries; he endorsed Biden's reelection campaign on April 25, 2023.
+According to a June 2023 poll by NewsNation, 22% of California voters wanted him to enter the 2024 U.S. presidential election.
+In May 2023, Arnold Schwarzenegger said it was a "no-brainer" that Newsom would someday run for president.
+An April 2023 The Hill article by Sharon Udasin also discussed the inevitability of a Newsom presidential run.
+In September 2022, Newsom said he would not run for president in 2024, citing his "vulnerable" 2021 recall.
+After his 2022 reelection, he told White House staff that he would not challenge President Joe Biden in the 2024 Democratic Party presidential primaries; he endorsed Biden's reelection campaign on April 25, 2023.

 Newsom has become an outspoken critic of the policies of Florida governor Ron DeSantis, denouncing DeSantis's orchestration of the Martha's Vineyard migrant airlift.
 DeSantis responded by saying California has "huge problems" and dared Newsom to run against Biden.
 In November 2023, the two debated, with Fox News's Sean Hannity as moderator.
 In July 2024, Newsom launched a podcast, Politickin, co-hosted by Marshawn Lynch and Doug Hendrickson.
 After Biden's sudden withdrawal from the presidential race that month, Newsom said he would not seek the Democratic nomination, and endorsed Vice President Kamala Harris for president.

-After Donald Trump won the 2024 election, Newsom called for California lawmakers to convene later in 2024 to safeguard California's policies from the upcoming second Trump administration.
-In December 2024, Newsom criticized Biden for pardoning his son Hunter Biden.
-He said, "I'm disappointed and can't support the decision."
-In anticipation of a potential 2028 U.S. presidential election campaign, Newsom has adjusted his political approach to appeal to a broader electorate.
-A key shift in his strategy has been his engagement with conservative voices, including hosting MAGA figures like Charlie Kirk and Steve Bannon on his podcast, This is Gavin Newsom.
-While this tactic has received a fair amount of criticism from his own supporters, Newsom has also been praised by figures on the left for his hawkish response to the Trump administration's actions regarding gerrymandering, with his widely publicized Election Rigging Response Act in August 2025 seen by many commentators as a soft launch of a presidential run.
-In August 2025, Newsom started communicating on social media platforms in a style intended to mimic President Trump's communications.
+After Donald Trump won the 2024 election, Newsom called for California lawmakers to convene later in 2024 to safeguard California's policies from the second Trump administration.
+In December 2024, Newsom criticized Biden for pardoning his son Hunter, saying, "I'm disappointed and can't support the decision."
+Since the 2024 U.S. presidential election, Newsom has repeatedly declined to identify himself with either the progressive or moderate faction of the Democratic Party, calling such labels "reductive" and calling himself a "hard-headed pragmatist".
+He said he wants the Democratic Party to be an "inclusive" big tent, spanning the ideological spectrum "from Manchin to Mamdani".
+In August 2025, Newsom began communicating on social media platforms in a style intended to mock Trump's style of online communication.

+In June 2026, Newsom said the United States Department of Justice was prosecuting him and his wife at Trump's direction.